UrbanAnalyst/docs/src/overview.md

 access to nature and social disadvantage.

-By default, values of *Extra Layers* are automatically selected as those which have better relationships in the target city.
+By default, values of *Extra Layers* are automatically selected as those which have better relationships in the chosen target city.
 These default values will thus change for each choice of target city and focal layer.
 It may be necessary to click on the "Reset" button in the *Extra Layers* panel to update this default selection after changing any of these options.

 ### Output Layer